When in 1753 Giuseppe Vasi published this etching he had already shown in two separate plates the dome of the basilica (1747) and the

 John Evelyn's Diary and Correspondence

-A project by Gian Lorenzo Bernini was approved by Pope Urban VIII in 1637 and soon the architect started the erection of the southern bell tower.
+A project for the bell towers by Gian Lorenzo Bernini was approved by Pope Urban VIII in 1637 and soon the architect started the erection of the southern bell tower.
 Work was halted in 1641 because the foundation did not support the weight of the tower (Francesco Borromini, a rival architect, charged Bernini with lack of technical expertise in the design and execution of the project).
 In 1646 the upper part of the bell tower was pulled down (Bernini had to pay the cost).

 Eventually the idea of completing the bell towers was abandoned.
-In 1790 Giuseppe Valadier marked with two large clocks the bases of the bell towers and he enlarged their windows to show the bells.
+In 1790 Giuseppe Valadier marked with two large clocks the locations of the bell towers and he enlarged their windows to show the bells.
 The clocks indicated different hours: the Italian one and the European one (Tempo Ultramontano - beyond the Alps).
 They constitute the main difference between the plate by Vasi and today's view.
 See a larger view of the northern clock with the heraldic symbols of Pope Pius VI.
 A clock with the Italian Hour can still be seen in the rear façade of the basilica.

 "The 847 Fire of Borgo" (in part an allegory of the fire which destroyed Troy), a fresco by Raphael in Palazzo Apostolico.
 It shows in the central section the façade of S. Pietro Vecchio and a Renaissance loggia from which Pope Leo IV blesses the terrified inhabitants of Borgo.
 The scene on the left portrays Aeneas fleeing Troy with his father and his son, a subject which inspired a famous statue by Bernini